THE SWISS H-5

-Like the original USN H-5s, the early Swiss version had leather tabs with snap-on buttons fitted.
-The one on the left had a peculiar shape with an additional snap-on fitting to optimize A-14 mask installation if required.
-If such installation was not required, the fitting was blanked.
+Likewise, the early Swiss version had leather flaps with pull the dot fittings installed.
+The one on the left had a peculiar shape with an additional snap-on fitting in order to optimize, if required, the A-14 mask installation.
+If not required, the fitting blanked.

-The early installed visors maintained the original shape, but when A-13 A/ MS22001 oxygen masks and cast oxygen mask receivers were introduced, the visors also underwent some modification.
-Visors were grinded/sanded in order to not interfere with the new equipment fitted to the helmet.
-Those pictures are showing visors with original and modified shape cut.
+The early installed dark visors maintained the original shape, but when A-13 A/ MS22001 oxygen masks and cast oxygen mask receivers put into service, the visors were modified.
+As not to bump them, the visors were shaped accordingly the new fitted equipment.

-To overcome the mentioned problem, another modification was implemented.
-This resulted in the cable exit to be displaced by 45° to the left , thus eliminating the tension.
-The metallic cable holding bracket was cut in half and installed on the helmet with a single screw instad of two as before.
-On this helmet the original installation holes are still visible.
-They were normally filled with small size flush head rivets.
+To overcome the problem, another modification implemented.
+This resulted in the cable exit displaced by 45° to the left, thus eliminating the tension.
+The metallic cable-holding bracket cut in half and installed with a single screw instead of two as before.
+The original installation holes were normally filled with small size flush head rivets.

 The mask-boom mike communication selector switch was made inoperative by contact bridging.
 Both helmet’s comms connectors were active at the same time.

-The comm plugs were fixed to the helmets by leather tabs sewn onto the helmet shell with waxed string.
 When the H-5 was withdrawn from service, it was assigned to helicopter loadmasters, therefore had the comm wiring modified.
-This was performed in a somewhat "rude" manner, by replacing the original wiring with a SPH-4 harness.
+This was performed in a somewhat "rude" manner, by replacing the original harness with a SPH-4 one.

 Helicopter helmets retained the boom mike MT-522 A/U "Banana Mount" during all service life, unlike the jet ones where the mount was never installed or removed with the resulting holes blanked by flush head rivets.